edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Specified_Polygon.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01010475
-Comments: A planar surface, defined by one exterior boundary and zero or more interior boundaries.
-Each interior boundary defines a hole in the polygon.
+rdfs:comment | A planar surface, defined by one exterior boundary and zero or more interior boundaries.
+Each interior boundary defines a hole in the polygon. edi3:cefactBusinessProcess | Laboratory Observation

 Properties: